b2aeddine/backend-collabmarket/BRANCHING.md

 - All recent Stripe webhook fixes and CORS restrictions are already included on `main`.
 - To publish to GitHub, add your remote (for example, `git remote add origin git@github.com:<owner>/<repo>.git`) and push with `git push -u origin main`.
 - If another remote branch already exists, fetch it first and reconcile differences with `git fetch origin` and `git merge origin/main` before pushing to avoid conflicts.
+- To automate the conflict fix that GitHub reports on the Supabase edge functions, run `scripts/resolve_main_conflicts.sh origin main` from the repository root.

 ## Resolving GitHub "conflicts must be resolved" notices